 Can I import highlights from PDFs?

-Yes!
-But please note that support for PDF highlights is in perpetual beta so you may discover a new bug from time to time (which we will promptly attempt to fix).
+Please note that support for PDF highlights is in perpetual beta so you may discover a new bug from time to time.
+If you do, let us know and we'll do our best to fix it promptly!

 To import highlights from a PDF, simply email the highlighted PDF file as an attachment to add@readwise.io (from an email address associated with your Readwise account).